Chapter 4 continued.

 their bangs and bursts splitting the silence of the night.

 Back in the courtyard, the band was playing, couples were dancing and the behaviour of the English youths was gradually deteriorating into drunken lewdness.
 None of the holidaymakers from the Midlands spoke Italian.
 For the females in the party, there was only one language and everybody spoke it with equal fluency.
 Sexuality was a universal language and they all understood it.
 Some of the English girls were seen kissing the Italian boys.
 Richard got into a clinch with Jane but Michael and Carol were still outside enjoying the moonlight and talking about literature.
 When they rejoined the teenagers inside, the girls were talking about horoscopes.
-‘What star sign are you Michael?,’ Sandra asked.
+‘What star sign are you Michael?’
+Sandra asked.
 He replied, ‘I’m a Virgo.’
 The whole group collapsed in hysterics.
 From that time on Michael was given the nickname ‘the virgin.’

 Towards the end of the evening, the party-goers began one of their time-honoured rituals.
 They danced the conga.
 The Italian musicians had learned to play it from previous occasions of this sort.
 They knew it was something that the British always did and were happy to oblige them if it would make them enjoy their time in a foreign country.
-Another dance tune the musicians had picked up was called ‘the highland fling’.
+Another dance tune the musicians had picked up was called ‘The Highland Fling’.
 No one understood how this should be danced but the holiday-makers had a great deal of fun inventing moves that they thought it should entail.
-The finale of the evening was a firework display.
+The finale of the evening was a fireworks display.
 Huge clouds of coloured stars burst into the sky as rockets exploded with loud bangs.
 The whole event was a wonderful experience for Michael; a unique event, the like of which, he had never known before.
 They all felt like this great occasion had been specially organised in their honour.
 In fact, it happened every night as part of the tourist industry routine for the resorts between Rimini and Cattolica.

 Next: The Streets of Cattolica continued.